hydrotian/notebook/_posts/2018-10-01-E3SM-code-modify.md

 2. `pgwgt(p)`: area weight of current pft to current grid.

-3. `irrig_rate(p)`: The name of the variable is pretty much self-described.
-It is the irrigation rate needed to fullfil the water deficit in the soil layers.
-It's calculated in `CanopyFluxesMod.F90` as the `deficit` (irrigation demand) for each day divided by the total seconds of each irrigation time period.
+3. `irrig_rate(p)`: the name of the variable is pretty much self-described.
+It is the irrigation rate (mm/s) needed to fulfill the water deficit in the soil layers.
+It's calculated in `CanopyFluxesMod.F90` as the `deficit` (irrigation demand) for each day divided by the total seconds of the irrigation time period.

-4. `qflx_irrig(p)`: Equal to `irrig_rate(p)`during the irrigation period.
+4. `qflx_irrig(p)`: equal to `irrig_rate(p)`during the irrigation period (mm/s).
 Outside of this period, it's zero.

 5. `qflx_real_irrig(p)`: Actual irrigation rate.
 In one-way coupling, it's always been met and equal to `qflx_irrig(p)`.
 In two-way coupling, it's the sum of surface water irrigation plus groundwater irrigation.
 If the sum is greater than `qflx_irrig(p)`, the exceeded part will go to `qflx_over_supply(p)`.